jucostag/currency-exchange-for-wp/readme.md

-# Currency Exchange for WP
+# Currency Exchange for WP 2.0

 Plugin that provides a currency conversion calculator for wordpress based on information provided by Yahoo Finance Webservice API.

+**This is a WordPress plugin.
+If you want just the JS files, visit [Currency Exchange JS](https://github.com/jucostag/currency-exchange-js).**

 ***